NyanCyanide/MusioPhile/README.md

 ![Intro Page of the App](https://raw.githubusercontent.com/NyanCyanide/MusioPhile/master/assets/pic1.png)

 ## When an Album is pressed
+The user has the option to pause, play and seek to the particular time of the music.
 ![When album of the song is pressed](https://raw.githubusercontent.com/NyanCyanide/MusioPhile/master/assets/pic2.png) Any Corrections are welcomed!